dromarnrc/Modified-Generalized-Weights/README.md

 install.packages("neuralnet") # for running neural network

-install.packages("RSNNS") # for normalizing data to be between 0 and 1
+install.packages("BBmisc") # for normalizing data to be between 0 and 1 or -1 and 1

 install.packages("ggplot2") # to generate the figures